-Good KPIs require knowing the type of work your organization performs.
+Good KPIs requires knowing the type of work you' re organization performs.
 Not all tasks take the same amount of effort even when performed by the same team.
 Creating a queue structure for this purpose can be overpowered due to the amount of configuration required to create and manage a queue.

 OTRS provisions for KPIs with minimal overhead using ticket types.
-Typical types used in IT service desks are unclassified, incident and problem.
+Typical types used in IT service desks are Unclassified, Incident and Problem.
 You can quickly define new types with ease.
 Use this screen to add types to the system.
 A fresh OTRS installation contains an unclassified type by default.
 The type management screen is available in the Types module of the Ticket Settings group.